owngamer01/BSRU-TRAIN-TODO/README.md

 A new Flutter project.

-    - Login
+1. Login
-    - Register
+2. Register
-    - Todo
+3. Todo
     - Create
     - Update
     - Delete

 ## Getting Started

-This project for training
+This project for training only

 Thank.